 Weightlifting / Squat shoes.
 Price.Starting at around a $115 and going on to $450

-As with the flat and molded sole shoes, the solid rubber, composite or wooden soles offer excellent drive out of the bottom of the Squat with the added advantage of making squat depth easier.The higher heel normally between 20mm and 45mm(IPF rules have max of 50mm) It comes down to personal preference as to how high the heel is.
+As with the flat and moulded sole shoes, the solid rubber, composite or wooden soles offer excellent drive out of the bottom of the Squat with the added advantage of making squat depth easier.The higher heel normally between 20mm and 45mm(IPF rules have max of 50mm) It comes down to personal preference as to how high the heel is.

-Generally there are a lot of factors involved here but is easier to get depth with a higher heel.
+Generally, there are a lot of factors involved here but is easier to get depth with a higher heel.

 Heel height and the length of the foot is also a factor, the shorter the foot the more the tilt and at some point the higher heel becomes counter productive.
 Again everybody is different and some things work for people that probably shouldn’t.